AncientNLP/potnia/README.rst

       new_script_mapper = NewScriptMapper()

-3. **Write Test Cases**: Add test cases to ensure that the new language’s transliteration and Unicode mapping work as expected.
+3. **Write Test Cases**: Add test cases to ensure that the new script's transliteration and Unicode mapping work as expected.
 Example:

    .. code-block:: yaml